-Urban gardening and micro gardening has their share of challenges.
+Urban gardening and micro gardening have their share of challenges.
 Shade from trees and buildings, space limitations, and lead contamination (in older neighborhoods) require ingenuity and creativity to overcome.
-Use the following strategies for a vibrant and productive microgarden on a small urban plot.
+Use the following strategies for a vibrant and productive micro garden on a small urban plot.

 What do you want to achieve in your garden?
 Do you have children or pets that need space to wander?
 Do you like to entertain groups?
 Is food production or wildlife habitat your main goal?

 Looking at the big picture helps maximize the utility of your space, so no needs are left unmet.
-Taking a peek at your neighbor’s gardens, especially if they have a similar layout, can give you lots of ideas.
+You can get a lot of ideas by taking a peek at your neighbors’ gardens, especially if they have a similar layout.

 When there is enough space, raised beds are a good choice because they provide space for the roots to grow down, while avoiding drainage issues on compacted soils.
 Raised beds contain elevated soil above the ground surface, often containing it within a wood, stone, or brick frame.
 When building raised beds on compacted soils, use 12 inches of soil or more if built on a paved surface.
 Raised beds can then be densely planted, helping to crowd out weeds and boosting moisture retention.